-An association between elevated fluoride exposure and reduced intelligence has now been observed in over 30 studies of human populations.
+An association between elevated fluoride exposure and reduced intelligence has now been observed in 65 IQ studies.
 Although a link between fluoride and intelligence might initially seem surprising or random, it is actually consistent with a large body of animal research.
-This animal research includes the following 37 studies where mice or rats treated with fluoride were found to suffer impairments in their learning and/or memory abilities.
-Although two animal studies have failed to find this association, (Whitford 2009; Varner 1994), the clear majority of both animal and human research indicates that fluoride can damage cognitive function.
+This animal research includes the following 45 studies (out of over 70 studies) where mice or rats treated with fluoride were found to suffer impairments in their learning and/or memory abilities.
+Although a few animal studies have failed to find this association, (Varner 1994; Whitford 2009; McPherson 2018), the clear majority of both animal and human research indicates that fluoride can damage cognitive function.

 Studies Finding an Effect on Learning ANd/or Memory